CPEN-221/f17-ppt3.3/README.md

 // remove exactly one occurrence of s
 // from the FrequentStrings object
-// if s does not exist in the Bag then do nothing void remove(String s)
+// if s does not exist in the object then do nothing void remove(String s)

 // return true if this FrequentStrings object
 // contains s and false otherwise boolean contains(String s)

-// count the occurrences of String s in the object int getCount(String s)
+// get the count the occurrences of String s in the object
+// if s is not in the object then return 0 int getCount(String s)

-// return a List of unique Strings in the object
+// get the String that is mode of the Strings in the object
+// the mode is the most frequent string
-// sorted by the frequency of occurrence
+// if multiple Strings have the same and highest frequency
-// and breaking ties by returning the lexicographically
-// smaller String first
+// then return any such String
+// if the object has no Strings then throw an EmptyObjectException String getMode() throws EmptyObjectException

+// return a sorted List of distinct Strings in the object
 // Changes to the returned List should not mutate
 // the FrequentStrings object
 // and the returned List should be empty
 // if the object has no Strings
-List<String> sortedByFrequency()
+List<String> sortedStringSet()
 ```

 Although not listed above, `equals()` and `hashCode()` should be implemented.